mangeshkokse/K8s/K8-QA.md

 **3. Kubelet starts the pod:**
 The kubelet automatically detects and runs the static pod.

-# Q. Kubernetes Multiple Schedulers
+# Q. Kubernetes Multiple Schedulers (custom scheduler).

 In Kubernetes, you can run **multiple schedulers** alongside the default scheduler.
 Each scheduler can have its own logic and policies for assigning pods to nodes.
 This is useful when you want different scheduling behavior for specific workloads.